cuthbertLab/music21/music21/doc/html/_sources/overviewPostTonal.txt

 .. _overviewPostTonal:

-Overview: Post Tonal Tools
+Overview: Post-Tonal Tools
 =============================================

-The music21 system features many tools for post-tonal analaysis.
+The music21 system features many tools for post-tonal analysis.

 For complete documentation on post-tonal tools, see :ref:`moduleChord` and :ref:`moduleSerial`.